Sperm donation: Judaism

-The Southern Baptist Convention holds that sperm donation from a third party violates the marital bond.

 History

 In 1884, Professor William Pancoast of Philadelphia's Jefferson Medical College performed an insemination on the wife of a sterile Quaker merchant, which may be the first insemination procedure that resulted in the birth of a child.
 Instead of taking the sperm from the husband, the professor chloroformed the woman, then let his medical students vote which one of among them was "best looking", with that elected one providing the sperm that was then syringed into her cervix.
 At the husband's request, his wife was never told how she became pregnant.
 As a result of this experiment, the merchant's wife gave birth to a son, who became the first known child by donor insemination.
 The case was not revealed until 1909, when a letter by Addison Davis Hard appeared in the American journal Medical World, highlighting the procedure.

 Since then, a few doctors began to perform private donor insemination.
 Such procedures were regarded as intensely private, if not secret, by the parties involved.
 Records were usually not maintained so that donors could not be identified for paternity proceedings.
 Technology permitted the use of fresh sperm only, and it is thought that sperm largely came from the doctors and their male staff, although occasionally they would engage private donors who were able to donate on short notice on a regular basis.

 In 1945, Mary Barton and others published an article in the British Medical Journal on sperm donation.
 Barton, a gynecologist, founded a clinic in London which offered artificial insemination using donor sperm for women whose husbands were infertile.
 This clinic helped conceive 1,500 babies of which Mary Barton's husband, Bertold Weisner, probably fathered about 600.